hendramanudinata03/osrc_download/README.md

-Most of the time it's frustating that we need to download a Kernel source from [Samsung OSRC](https://opensource.samsung.com), and if we have a server that we build the Kernel on, we need to upload it into that server first.
+Most of the time it's frustating that we need to download a releases from [Samsung OSRC](https://opensource.samsung.com), especially Kernel sources.
+And if we have a server that we build the Kernel on, we need to upload it into that server first.
 What a time-wasting, right?

 Well, this script solves it!
-With this script, you can download the source directly from your Terminal!
+With this script, you can download the release directly from your Terminal!
 No need to download-reupload anymore.
-Just run, choose the source, and download 😎
+Just run, choose the release, and download 😎

 # Usage

-First, we need to install Python 3 and PiP in order to run the script:
+First, we need to install Python 3 and PIP in order to run the script:

 ```bash
 $ sudo apt install python3 python3-pip -y